 Here are the main types of properties you’ll find across the archipelago:

-Traditional stone cottages and farmhouses: These rustic homes, often in need of renovation, are set in rural or coastal locations.
-They are ideal for buyers seeking authentic island charm or renovation projects.
+Traditional stone cottages and farmhouses: These rustic homes are often found in peaceful rural or coastal areas, and many need some renovation.
+They’re perfect if you’re looking for authentic island character or a rewarding renovation project.

-New-build apartments and townhouses: Found mainly in urban centers like Ponta Delgada, Angra do Heroísmo, and Horta, these modern properties cater to those who value convenience and amenities.
+New-build apartments and townhouses: These modern homes are mostly in urban centers like Ponta Delgada, Angra do Heroísmo, and Horta.
+They’re a good fit if you want easy access to shops, restaurants, and other amenities.

 The steps to buying property in the Azores are almost identical to those for buying property in Portugal, since the islands follow national Portuguese law.